What is Blockchain?

-The first blockchain launched in 2009 as the technology underpinning Bitcoin, made by a person or group of people under the name Satoshi Nakamoto.
-However, it was first outlined almost two decades earlier, by researchers Stuart Haber and W. Scott Stornetta in 1991.
-During the next 18 years, other technological innovations (such as the theory of cryptographic secured chains by Stefan Konst from 2000) made it possible for blockchain to get its first real-world implementation.
+The first blockchain launched in 2009 as the technology underpinning Bitcoin, made by a person or group of people under Satoshi Nakamoto's name.
+However, it was first outlined almost two decades earlier by researchers Stuart Haber and W. Scott Stornetta in 1991.
+During the next 18 years, other technological innovations (such as the theory of cryptographically secured chains by Stefan Konst from 2000) made it possible for blockchain to get its first real-world implementation.

-It is considered that blockchain separated from Bitcoin in 2014, and from then on the technology is sometimes referred to as blockchain 2.0.
-This means that from that time on, it is used for purposes other than Bitcoin, first starting with other cryptocurrencies, and then moving on to other use cases.
+It is considered that blockchain separated from Bitcoin in 2014, and from then on, the technology is sometimes referred to as blockchain 2.0.
+This means that it is used for purposes other than Bitcoin from that time on, first starting with other cryptocurrencies and then moving on to other use cases.

 Public vs Private Blockchains